-- students who attend college prior to enrolling at Nipissing University, and
+- are students who attend college prior to enrolling at Nipissing University, and

 - may or may not have received advanced standing.

-- students who have attended another university prior to enrolling at Nipissing University, and
+- are students who have attended another university prior to enrolling at Nipissing University, and

 - may or may not have received transfer credit(s).